Table of Contents

-- Picture Arrangement: A quantity of jumbled up pictures (e.g. comics) have to be arranged in chronological order so that they make an intelligible story.
+- Picture arrangement: A quantity of jumbled up pictures (e.g. comics) have to be arranged in chronological order so that they make up an intelligible story.

 Intelligence Structure Test (IST)

-The Intelligence Structure Test is based on the multiple-factor theory by Thurstone and is designed to be a group test which can be taken individually.
-It comprises a verbal, figurative, and numerical subtest; a newer version of IST 2000 also tests for memory.
-From the verbal, figurative, and numerical factors, a secondary factor—reasoning is calculated.
+The Intelligence Structure Test (IST) is based on the multiple-factor theory by Thurstone and is designed to be a group test that can be taken individually.
+It comprises verbal, pictorial, and numerical subtests; a newer version of IST 2000 also tests for memory.
+From the verbal, pictorial, and numerical factors, a secondary factor—reasoning is calculated.
 The administration of IST lasts around 90 minutes and can be taken by pen and paper or on the computer.